CrankyCranton/TileMap3D/README.md

 # The TileMap3D
+This is the 3D equivalent to the TileMap.
+It draws the tiles.

 Properties:

 int map_seed [defalt: 0]:
   The seed used to determine tiles needing priority.
 Tiles only need priority when there are multiple different tiles that have a bitmask that fit a particular location.

 String tile_set [defalt: "res://"]:
-  The path to the file containing the tile set data (see line 61 of the documentation).
+  The path to the file containing the tile set data (see line 57 of the documentation).

 Array tile_set_data [defalt: []]:
   As the name suggests, it is the variable containing the tile set data.